My Story

 why does the world remain so fractured?

-After decades of classes, prayers, sermons, and spiritual practice, the reality is we are still living within systems shaped by inequality, division, and harm.
+After decades of classes, prayers, sermons, and spiritual practice, I realized that we are still living within systems shaped by inequality, division, and harm.
+Spirituality does not sheild one from these systems, neither did it improve them.

 Something wasn’t adding up.